Grip App Alternative: B2B Networking vs Social Event Connection

 Grip is genuinely strong in its lane.
 For large-scale B2B events where commercial ROI is the primary metric, it delivers measurable results.

-The B2B vs Social Divide
+The B2B vs social divide

 Grip and tools like it are built around a commercial logic: attendees are there to do business, and the platform should maximise the number of productive business interactions that happen.